 Getting down to business

 After graduating with majors in business administration/marketing and management and a minor in psychology, Julie worked as a manager at Starbucks while applying for marketing positions.
 While serving lattes and caramel macchiatos, Julie got to know a customer who is vice president of sales and marketing at Renewable Energy Group.
-She added him on LinkedIn, sent him her résumé, and in less than a week, her marketing career was brewing.
+She added him on LinkedIn, sent him her resume, and in less than a week, her marketing career was brewing.
+Since then, Julie has had experience working in sales, marketing, business strategy, project management, and product management as well as managing teams.

 How well did Northwestern prepare you for your career?